 Cuisinart Mini Prep Plus DLC-2A food chopper, $40

 Cuisinart’s 3-cup chopper combines very good value with solid performance.
-It was particularly adept at chopping almonds and onions in our tests, and at grating hard parmesan cheese.
+It was particularly adept at chopping almonds and onions in our food processor tests, and at grating hard parmesan cheese.
 Pureeing of peas and carrots wasn’t quite what we measured with our recommended full-size machines, but the Cuisinart is still a top chopper in our Ratings.

 Mr. Coffee BVMC-SJX33GT coffeemaker, $40

 This 12-cup machine delivers great value and an even better cup of joe.
 The automatic drip machine gets the water hot enough to bring out the coffee’s full flavor, and we found it easy to set up, operate, and clean in our coffeemaker tests.
 Plus the spill-free carafe is helpful if you’re a bit clumsy before that first morning cup.

 This skillet beat out models from All-Clad, Le Creuset, and Rachael Ray in our cookware tests.
 It’s superb at evenly heating food, say, for an omelet or frittata.
 Plus it’s easy to clean and shrugged off our tough durability test in which steel wool is rubbed over a pan up to 2,000 times.

 Hamilton Beach Digital 22502 toaster, $35

 This two-slice toaster from Hamilton Beach is one the least expensive in our toaster Ratings, but it managed to achieve one of the highest overall scores.
 Toast popped up evenly brown with nearly every batch, and the toaster offers very good control over color range, in case some in your household like toast dark and some like it light.
 Special features include a digital display, bagel and defrost setting, and slide-out crumb tray for easy cleanup.
 Its brushed-finish metal housing looks good on the countertop.